Cascading from the winds to the disk: the universality of supernovae-driven turbulence in different galactic interstellar media: Numerical Methods Models

 The simulations are initialized in hydrostatic equilibrium with the static gravitational potential, $\bnab \cdot (P \It) = - \rho \bnab \phi$, at $T_{\rm init} = 7,\!670\,\rm{K}$.
 For our MW model, the gas density in the disk mid-plane at this time is $\rho_{\rm init} = \SI{2.1e-24}{g cm^{-3}}$, yielding a constant pressure $P_{\rm init} = \SI{2.2e-12}{Ba}$ throughout the domain.
 The disk mid-plane density for MW is chosen such that the gas surface density, $\Sigma_{\rm gas} = \SI{5}{M_\odot / pc^2}$, is similar to that of the present-day solar neighborhood value (\citealp{McKee_solarneigh}; \citealp[see also][]{Martizzi2016}).
 Our SB model has the initial midplane gas-density (and depth of the gravity potential) and supernova rate increased by approximately an order magnitude compared to the MW model, resulting in strong feedback and winds.
 For this setup, we have $\rho_{\rm init} = \SI{3.5e-23}{g cm^{-3}}$, leading to $P_{\rm init} = \SI{3.7e-11}{Ba}$, and $\Sigma_{\rm gas} = \SI{50}{M_\odot / pc^2}$, analogous to a galaxy on the low-end of metal-poor starbursts (see \citealp{Kennicutt_MW_SB}).
 In all models the gas velocity is initialized $|\u| = 0$, with no initial velocity perturbations.

 We choose a cubic simulation domain with length, $L = \SI{1000}{pc}$, allowing us to explore the large-scale ISM properties of the disk, and the disk-wind connection in the turbulence.
 The simulations have periodic boundary conditions on the four sides perpendicular to the disk mid-plane and outflow boundaries on the top and bottom boundaries.
+The outflow boundaries suppress any inflowing material from the ghost cells.
 The domain is discretized using a regular Cartesian grid of up to $N_{\rm grid} = 512$ cells for each $L$.
 For second-order spatial reconstruction methods such as the one used to solve our model, the numerical diffusive effects influence $\approx 10\d{x}$ \citep{Shivakumar2025_numerical_dissipation,Beattie2025_compressible_dynamo}, where $\d{x} = L/N_{\rm grid}$, which means that at $N_{\rm grid} = 512$ we properly resolve roughly $\SI{50}{pc} \lesssim \ell \lesssim \SI{1000}{pc}$ in our simulations, i.e., the large-scale properties of the ISM.